KoushikDasika/koushikdasika.github.com/source/_posts/2013-01-30-dynamic-programming-chain-matrix-multiplication.markdown

     </p>
     <p>
-      There are multiple sources online with great proofs, source code, and explaination of the proofs, but I did not find an example problem that I felt was easy to understand and follow.
+      There are multiple sources online with great proofs, source code, and explanation of the proofs, but I did not find an example problem that I felt was easy to understand and follow.
       I hope that the proofs become much easier to understand after seeing this problem worked out.
     </p>
     <p>
       You may be wondering "What is my motivation for doing this problem using <em>Dynamic Programming</em>
-      when I could just as easily multiply the matricies in order and be done with it?".
-Well, suppose that the matricies are really big; as in, each matrix was a couple of hundred columns and rows.
+      when I could just as easily multiply the matrices in order and be done with it?".
+Well, suppose that the matrices are really big; as in, each matrix was a couple of hundred columns and rows.
       Ordinary matrix multiplication is an Θ(n<sup>3</sup>) operation, so it will take many operations.
-      It just so happens that the order in which you multiply matricies makes a huge difference in the number of calculations you have to do.
+      It just so happens that the order in which you multiply matrices makes a huge difference in the number of calculations you have to do.
 That's why we look for the optimal order (technical term is factorization)  of multiplication.
     </p>
     <h2> Preliminaries </h2>
     <h4>Notation</h4>
     <ul>
-      <li>The symbol '×' will be used to signify multiplying two matricies together.</li>
+      <li>The symbol '×' will be used to signify multiplying two matrices together.</li>
       <li>The symbol '<symbol>&#8901</symbol>' will be used to signify multiplying two integers together.</li>
-      <li>Z<sub>a,b</sub> will be used to signify the cost of multiplying all the matricies
+      <li>Z<sub>a,b</sub> will be used to signify the cost of multiplying all the matrices
       from Matrix a to Matrix b together in the optimal order.</li>
     </ul>
     <h2> Preliminaries 2</h2>